It is important that you read this information.

 Initio may charge transaction fees that are payable by you, when a transaction is processed.
-The fees we charge are to cover administration fees including bank and payment provider processing and merchant charges.
+The fees we charge are to cover the cost of administration fees including but not limited to bank and payment provider processing and merchant charges.

 How do we pay other parties?

 Where you have been introduced to initio by one of our partners and you decide to purchase an insurance policy, we may pay our partner.
 The payment amount depends on the product type, premium and the specific arrangement entered into with that partner.

 The renumeration may also be paid on renewal and any policy adjustments.
 Any remuneration paid to our partners is not charged directly to you, the client, and does not affect the amount you pay.

 How can you depend on the Advice you receive?